 Stuart Kagen, a founding partner at Kagen & Caspersen, has significant experience in trying cases in federal and state courts around the United States.
 A magna cum laude graduate of the Harvard Law School, Mr. Kagen has served as lead trial counsel for a $30 million case in Illinois, a $30 million case in Oklahoma (involving several novel areas of corporate law), and multimillion dollar cases in New York, Delaware, California, and other jurisdictions.

 Mr. Kagen has represented the CEO of a multibillion dollar insurance company with regard to employment issues, a Senior Vice President of another multibillion dollar insurance company with regard to employment issues, the owners of various limited liability companies in matters ranging from dissolution to reorganization, and multiple companies involved in copyright litigation in federal court.
-He has also handed issues regarding national security clearances and the enforcement of international arbitral awards in the United States.
+He has also handled issues regarding national security clearances and the enforcement of international arbitral awards in the United States.

 Harvard Law School